risk-first/website/menagerie/Coordination-Risk.md

 ## Problems Of Coordination

-Here are some classic problems of coordination, none of which can be addressed without good communication:
+Let's unpack this idea, and review some classic problems of coordination, none of which can be addressed without good communication:

 1. **Merging Data**.
 If you are familiar with the source code control system, [Git](https://en.wikipedia.org/wiki/Git), you will know that this is a _distributed_ version control system.
 That means that two or more people can propose changes to the same files without knowing about each other.
 This means that at some later time, [Git](https://en.wikipedia.org/wiki/Git) then has to merge (or reconcile) these changes together.
 Git is very good at doing this automatically, but sometimes, different people can independently change the same lines of code and these will have to be merged manually.
 In this case, a human arbitrator "resolves" the difference, either by combining the two changes or picking a winner.

 2. **Consensus**.
 Making group decisions (as in elections) is often decided by votes.
-But having a vote is a coordination issue:
+But having a vote is a coordination issue, and requires that everyone has been told the rules:
+  - Where can a vote be cast?
   - How long do you provide for the vote?
   - What do you do about absentees?
   - What if people change their minds in the light of new information?
   - How do you ensure everyone has enough information to make a good decision?

 3. **Factions**.
 Sometimes, it's hard to coordinate large groups at the same time, and "factions" can occur.
 That the world isn't a single big country is probably partly a testament to this.
 Organizing on huge scales becomes self-defeating, and so instead at some level we end up with competition instead of coordination.
 We can also see this in distributed systems, with the ["split brain"](https://en.wikipedia.org/wiki/Split-brain_(computing)) problem.
-This is where a network of processes becomes disconnected (usually due to a network failure between data centers), and you end up with two, smaller networks.
+This is where a network of processes becomes disconnected (usually due to a network failure between data centers), and you end up with two, smaller networks with different knowledge.
 We'll address in more depth later.

 4. [Resource Allocation](https://en.wikipedia.org/wiki/Resource_allocation):  Ensuring that the right people are doing the right work, or the right resources are given to the right people is a coordination issue.
 On a grand scale, we have [Logistics](https://en.wikipedia.org/wiki/Logistics), and [Economic Systems](https://en.wikipedia.org/wiki/Economic_system).
 On a small scale, the office's _room booking system_ solves the coordination issue of who gets a meeting room using a first-come-first-served booking algorithm.

 5. [Deadlock](https://en.wikipedia.org/wiki/Deadlock):  Deadlock refers to a situation where, in an environment where multiple parallel processes are running, the processing stops and no-one can make progress because the resources each process needs are being reserved by another process.
-This is a specific issue in **Resource Allocation**, but it's one we're familiar with in the computer science industry.
+This is a specific issue in [Resource Allocation](https://en.wikipedia.org/wiki/Resource_allocation), but it's one we're familiar with in the computer science industry.
 Compare with [Gridlock](https://en.wikipedia.org/wiki/Gridlock), where traffic can't move because other traffic is occupying the space it wants to move to already.

 6. [Race Conditions](https://en.wikipedia.org/wiki/Race_condition):  A race condition is where we can't be sure of the result of a calculation, because it is dependent on the ordering of events within a system.
 For example, two separate threads writing the same memory at the same time (one losing the work of the other) is a race.